Koukyosyumei/MyAbsInterp/README.md

 strict f<v_1, ..., v_k> = if v_1 = ⊥ ∨ .... v_k = ⊥ then ⊥ else f(v_1, ..., v_k)
 ```

-Each definition corresponds to the mapping of `name of the i-th constant -> value of the i-th constant`, `name of the i-th variable -> value of the i-th variable`, `name of the i-th basic function -> strictly evaluated value of that function on v`, `control flow`, and `name of the i-th user-defined function -> evaluated value of that function on v`, respectively.
+Each definition corresponds to the mapping of `name of the i-th constant -> value of the i-th constant`, `name of the i-th variable -> value of the i-th variable`, `name of the i-th standard operation -> strictly evaluated value of that operation on v`, `control flow`, and `name of the i-th user-defined function -> evaluated value of that function on v`, respectively.

 #### Abstract domain

-To examine the strictness of a function, we use a two-point domain named `\mathcal{2} = {0, 1}` ordered by `0 <= 1`.
+To examine the strictness of a function, we use a two-point domain named `\mathcal{2} = {0, 1}` ordered by `0 ⊑ 1`.

 Here, we define two utility operators.